-The following compensation report complies with the requirements of the German Stock Corporation Act (Aktiengesetz - AktG), especially Section 162 AktG, and also takes the principles, recommendations and suggestions of the German Corporate Governance Code (Deutscher Corporate Governance Kodex - GCGC) in its version as of December 16, 2019, published in the Federal Gazette on March 20, 2020, as well as investor's expectations into account.
-The basic features of the compensation system for Management and Supervisory Board members are described, and information is provided with respect to the compensation awarded and due to the members of the Management Board and the Supervisory Board of Delivery Hero SE in 2021.
-Delivery Hero SE (the "Company") and its consolidated subsidiaries together form the Delivery Hero Group (the "Group").
+The following Compensation Report complies with the requirements of the German Stock Corporation Act (Aktiengesetz - AktG), especially Section 162 AktG, and also takes the principles, recommendations and suggestions of the German Corporate Governance Code (Deutscher Corporate Governance Kodex) in its version as of December 16, 2019 and its version as of April, 28, 2022, published in the German Federal Gazette on June 27, 2022 (hereinafter "GCGC"), as well as investor's expectations into account.
+The basic features of the compensation system for Management and Supervisory Board members are described, and information is provided with respect to the compensation awarded and due to the members of the Management Board and the Supervisory Board of Delivery Hero SE in 2022.
+Delivery Hero SE (the "Company") and its consolidated subsidiaries together form the Delivery Hero group (the "Group").

-The compensation report was audited by KPMG AG Wirtschaftsprüfungsgesellschaft ("KPMG") in accordance with the legal requirements of Section 162 (3) AktG.
-Pursuant to Section 120a (4) AktG, the Annual General Meeting will vote on June 16, 2022 on the audited compensation report.
-Following the vote on the audited compensation report, the compensation report as well as the report on the respective audit are also published on the Company's website Ahttps://ir.deliveryhero.com/compensation.
-Additionally, the compensation report can be found on the Company's website at Ahttps://ir.deliveryhero.com/agm as soon as the Annual General Meeting 2022 is convened.
+The Compensation Report was audited by KPMG AG Wirtschaftsprüfungsgesellschaft ("KPMG") as part of the audit of the annual financial statements, and in addition to the legal requirements of Section 162 (3) AktG, also substantively audited.
+Pursuant to Section 120a (4) AktG, the Annual General Meeting will vote on June 14, 2023 on the audited compensation report.
+Following the vote on the audited compensation report, the Compensation Report as well as the report on the respective audit are also published on the Company's website • Compensation (link unaudited by KPMG).
+Additionally, the compensation report can be found on the Company's website at • AGM (link unaudited by KPMG) as soon as the Annual General Meeting 2023 is convened.